Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 ## Result
 We competed with 15 other teams and we did not win.
-Teams presented various solutions, winners suggested solutions with ESG and general data analysis that judges likely found to best fit what Keskkonnaagentuur needed.
+Teams presented various solutions, winners suggested solutions with ESG and general data analysis that judges likely found to best fit judgement criterias and what Keskkonnaagentuur needed.

 We had hands-on work on SMS alerting channels, weather APIs and more attractive UI for charts that will not go to waste.
 We shared the awareness of the product and did some networking.